-14. Appeals Process
+15. Appeals Process

-- 14.1 Once a declaration of resolution has been made, if either the Claimant or Respondent is unsatisfied with the result of an investigation, they have the right to file an appeal to the appropriate committee within 14 days of the declaration.
-Due to the confidential nature of the complaints process, appeals cannot be done via open student society meeting, but instead must be done through the following process: - 14.1.1 An Appeals Committee will be formed and will comprise of four (4) members of MCSS Council, two (2) of whom are members of the Executive.
-This Committee shall be chosen by MCSS Council and cannot include the Council members who sat on the Equity Committee that dealt with Complaint. - 14.1.2 The Appeals Committee will operate under the same parameters as the Equity Officers, which includes the signing of non-disclosure agreements and gaining access to all complaint files, but they must make specific reference to the report in acquiring information. - 14.1.3 The Appeals Committee has 14 days to review all documentation related to the Complaint, as well as conduct any additional investigation necessary. - 14.1.4 Following their investigation, the Appeals Committee will compile their findings and present their recommendation to Council - 14.1.4.1 If the Appeals Committee recommends upholding the remedy, the recommendation must be approved by a simple majority. - 14.1.4.2 If the Appeals Committee recommends changing the remedy, the recommendation must be approved by a 2/3rd majority. - 14.2 The decision of Council on the appeal is final and cannot be appealed by an open student society meeting. - 14.3 Within 14 days of delivery of the report, the Claimant and the Respondent will be informed in writing of the decision taken with the appeal.
+- 15.1 Once a declaration of resolution has been made, if either the Claimant or Respondent is unsatisfied with the result of an investigation, they have the right to file an appeal to the appropriate committee within 14 days of the declaration.
+Due to the confidential nature of the complaints process, appeals cannot be done via open student society meeting, but instead must be done through the following process: - 15.1.1 An Appeals Committee will be formed and will comprise of four (4) members of MCSS Council, two (2) of whom are members of the Executive.
+This Committee shall be chosen by MCSS Council and cannot include the Council members who sat on the Equity Committee that dealt with the Complaint except the VP Equity Affairs who will be the chair of the Appeal Committee. - 15.1.2 Should the VP Equity Affairs has a bias, the Appeal Committee shall be chaired by the President of MCSS.
+Should the Chair step down or be removed, a replacement shall be appointed. - 15.1.3 The Appeal Committee may accept or reject the appeal.
+Additional restrictions may not be imposed on a Respondent following a rejected appeal. - 15.1.4 The Appeals Committee will operate under the same parameters as the Equity Officers, which includes the signing of non-disclosure agreements and gaining access to all complaint files, but they must make specific reference to the report in acquiring information. - 15.1.5 The Appeals Committee has 14 days to review all documentation related to the Complaint, as well as conduct any additional investigation necessary.

+- 15.1.6 Following their investigation, the Appeals Committee will compile their findings and present their recommendation to Council - 15.1.6.1 If the Appeals Committee recommends upholding the remedy, the recommendation must be approved by a simple majority. - 15.1.6.2 If the Appeals Committee recommends changing the remedy, the recommendation must be approved by a 2/3rd majority. - 15.2 The decision of Council on the appeal is final and cannot be appealed by an open student society meeting. - 15.3 Within 14 days of delivery of the report, the Claimant and the Respondent will be informed in writing of the decision taken with the appeal.